Leahkkkkk/GailBot/tests/core/utils/test_log.md

 # media.py
 **modified function after test failure**
-1. static method is_supported needs to pass self as parameter when it is called in read_file() function **unsolved bug**
+1. static method is_supported needs to pass self as parameter when it is called in read_file() function
+2. chunk method in media.py seems to check the chunk duration and the original segment duration in the opposite direction.
+It is changed to chunk duration should be smaller than the original segment
+3.
+**unsolved bug**
 1. change_volume function does not seem to change the volume